Old French: Literature

 The material and cultural conditions in France and associated territories around the year 1100 triggered what Charles Homer Haskins termed the "Renaissance of the 12th century", resulting in a profusion of creative works in a variety of genres.
 Old French gave way to Middle French in the mid-14th century, paving the way for early French Renaissance literature of the 15th century.

 The earliest extant French literary texts date from the ninth century, but very few texts before the 11th century have survived.
 The first literary works written in Old French were saints' lives.
 The Canticle of Saint Eulalie, written in the second half of the 9th century, is generally accepted as the first such text.
+Further, some of the earliest medieval music has lyrics in Old French, composed by the earliest composers known by name.